rotorflight/rotorflight-ref-design/Reference-Design-F7A.md

 Port E is a UART port.
 It shall be labelled with Ⓔ.

-If the FC is equipped with an integrated receiver, it shall be connected to this port.

 The external connector type is 4-pin JST-GH, with the following pinout:

 | Pin1 | Pin2 | Pin3 | Pin4 |